evhub/coconut/DOCS.md

 #### Extension

-If Coconut is used as an extension, a special magic command will send snippets of code to be evaluated using Coconut instead of Python, but Python will still be used as the default.
+If Coconut is used as an extension, a special magic command will send snippets of code to be evaluated using Coconut instead of IPython, but IPython will still be used as the default.
 The line magic `%load_ext coconut` will load Coconut as an extension, adding the `%coconut` and `%%coconut` magics.
 The `%coconut` line magic will run a line of Coconut with default parameters, and the `%%coconut` block magic will take command-line arguments on the first line, and run any Coconut code provided in the rest of the cell with those parameters.

 ## Operators